michaelssavage/plantbassd/README.md

 - Styled with Bootstrap 5 and SCSS.
 - Markdown posts parsed by gray-matter, marked, and MDX.
 - Deployed to Vercel.
+- Images stored on Cloudinary CDN.
-- Card Images made in [Adobe Photoshop and Adobe Illustrator here](https://github.com/michaelssavage/plantbassd-graphics).
+- Cover Images made in [Adobe Photoshop and Adobe Illustrator here](https://github.com/michaelssavage/plantbassd-graphics).

 ## Get In Contact